2018 RCSB PDB Video Challenge for High School Students

 You will be uploading and sharing your video through YouTube, so the optimal composition size should be 1280px by 720px (HDTV 720).

 The storytelling part should not be longer than 2 minutes.
 On top of that, you should include credits section including the following components:

 - The names of each team member and the name of the team advisor

 - The references for your research materials

-- The PDB IDs of the protein structures you are showing in your video and/or molecular images attribution
+- The PDB IDs of the protein structures you are showing in your video and/or molecular images/videos attribution

 - All images/ sound credits (be sure to use Public Domain images, or images released under the Creative Commons license)

 Media Release Form (only if applicable)

 If your video shows footage/image and/or voice of a person who is not a member of your team, have them, or if minor, their parents/guardians sign the Actor Release Form.

 Email the Parent Permission Form for each team member (and Actor Release Form if applicable) to firstname.lastname@example.org any time after March 6 and before you submit your video.